 Celebration of University Leadership

 Right now we all could use some encouragement, let's provide some to our TCU community.
 Nominate a fellow Horned Frog who has demonstrated leadership, and recognize everyday leaders in your life.
-Nominated students will be recognized monthly and be considered for the Pillars of University Leadership Award at the April 2021 Celebration of University Leadership.Nominate here!
+Nominated students will be considered for the Pillars of University Leadership Award at the April 2022 Celebration of University Leadership.Nominate here!

 Open to all students, this leadership development program is designed to allow students to learn, engage with leadership concepts, and apply them in everyday life.
 Students that complete the program will receive a leadership medallion to wear at graduation.Read More

 Chancellor’s Leadership Program

 The Chancellor’s Leadership Program (CLP) is a leadership development program guided by the Social Change Model of Leadership Development.